venatisriya/final-project/README.md

   `x` and `y` refer to the independent column vector and the dependent column vector respectively. `summary_req = TRUE` prnts the obtained regression equation. `predict_val` provides the test value to predict the output of regression. `plot_req = TRUE` plots the data and the regression line.
 - `flexible_linear_reg(dataset, column1, column2, summary_req, predict_val, plot_req)`

-  `dataset` refers to the input data frame. `column1` and `column2` are integers specifying which columns to use from the data frame. `summary_req = TRUE` prints the obtained regression equation. `predict_val` provides the test value to predict the output of regression. `plot_req = TRUE` plots the data and the regression line.
+  `dataset` refers to the input data frame. `column1` and `column2` are integers specifying which columns to use from the data frame, providing the flexibility to put the complete data frame instead of individual columns. `summary_req = TRUE` prints the obtained regression equation. `predict_val` provides the test value to predict the output of regression. `plot_req = TRUE` plots the data and the regression line.

 **3) dec_tree.R**